 Drop down days are used to support Post 18 progression preparation and we hold a successful Post 18 Information Evening for parents to ensure that they are fully informed about key information.
 Employment and Apprenticeship information and preparation is also available for students who wish to take a different pathway at the end of their time at Sixth Form.

 Below are the entry requirements for the different programmes that we offer at Copleston Sixth Form.
 You can use this information as a starting point to decide which pathway is right for you.

 At least 5 GCSEs or equivalent qualifications at grade 4 or above, including at least one of English and Mathematics.

 You are recommended to study the following, according to your achievement at GCSE:

-- In addition all students are now required to continue to study English and/or Maths until they have achieved a GCSE grade 4 in both subjects.
+• In addition, all students are now required to continue to study English Language and/or Mathematics until they have achieved a GCSE grade 4 in both subjects.

 Some courses will also have their own specific entry requirements.
 In exceptional circumstances, however, we will consider the applications of students who don’t meet the set entry requirements and whose estimated grades indicate that they could cope with the demands of the course.
 Such requests will be discussed at interview after the application deadline.

 We work hard to accommodate as many subject combinations as possible; however, it may not be possible to cater for all.
 In these circumstances we will endeavour to put together an alternative programme which best suits each student’s aptitude, interests and career aspirations in consultation with the student, parents and appropriate careers guidance.